Our Society held our first meeting in October of 2012, at Selby Botanical Gardens.

 We have been granted our 501c3 certification and look forward to becoming an important resource for our community.

 Kim Giaccardo, Vice President.
 Kim has been an integral part of the Society since its inception, and was 2013 vice chairman, then served as Treasurer for the Society in 2014.
 Kim’s dedication to the Society and its’ programs has been stellar; as she plans and solicits guests for programs, helps prepare tastings and activities.
 She has continued to exhibit strong management skills and a penchant for fairness that brings the Society many new members.

 Darryl is a retiree and has participated in TFSS since its creation.
 He loves growing tropical fruit, and teaches tropical fruit horticulture classes in the Sarasota area.
-His weekly blog appears at the website of the Manatee Rare Fruit Council, of which he is also treasurer.
+He is also Treasurer of the Manatee Rare Fruit Council.
 “The more fruit tree clubs, the better,” he says.
 In 2016 he founded Sweetsong Groves which grows and sells tropical fruit in the greater Sarasota area.